-THOMPSON & VENABLE,
+THOMPSON & VENABLE, March 1.
+Washington, D. C.

 March 1.
-Washington, D. C.

-P. S. Refer, if need be, to almost any of the most prominent citizens of Washington, Heads of Departments and Bureaus, and to members of Congress generally.
+Washington, D. C. P. S. Refer, if need be, to almost any of the most prominent citizens of Washington, Heads of Departments and Bureaus, and to members of Congress gen-

-ONE THOUSAND DOOK AGENTS and Coiporteurs wanted, to sell the "OLD BREWERY."
+BOOK AGENTS and Colportours wanted, to sell the "OLD BREWERY."
+This extraordinarily D the "OLD BREWERY."
 This extraordinarily popular work is destined to have a larger sale than Mrs. Stowe's famous book.
-The first edition demanded was 30,000 cepies, which is without example in the history of book publishing.
+The first edition demanded was 30,000 cepiez, which is without example in the history of book publishing.
 Five hundred thousand readers are ready to purchase this wonderful history of reform at the "Five Points," when an opportunity is presented.
 Its thrilling narratives have received the unanimous verdict of unqualified praise from the secular and religious press.

 N. B. The most liberal terms will be given.
-Attractive circulars for canva-sing furnished on application to STRINGER & TOWNSEND, Publishers, March 2.
+Attractive circulars for canvascing farmished on application to STRINGER & TOWNSEND, Publishers, March 2.